gman8a/frame/math_forms/readme.txt

  To maintain backwards compadibility these forms are kept and used as CP437 forms, and the resulting 'frame' output is converted to UTF-8 character set for proper display on modern terminal and web/browser portals.

+ **** To edit one of these *.FRM files having CP437 coding hosted on a Linux OS, I find the fastest, easiest and best way is to login to the host using PuTTY with setting:
+      PuTTY: window -> Translation -> Remote Character Set -> CP437
+      then use your favorite editor, such as vim, nano or mcedit.

  Here is a sample 80 character wide page 'frame' output.

  ~/frame/math_forms$ cat CARRY-15.FRM|../frame|iconv --from-code=IBM437 --to-code=UTF-8